dev-academy-programme/concepts/server/user-data.md

 ...
 ```

 If we use `post`, we must parse the body of the request.
-To do this, we need a couple more modules:
+To do this, we need a couple of more modules:

 ```js
 var express = require('express')